 However, there may be new ways to start safe mode with new Macs, so we recommend that you search for the latest method to enter safe mode.

 If your disk appears in safe mode, some third-party software must block your disk from loading.
 You can look for it carefully and uninstall it.

-But note that when using this tool, you can only open your disk through the Open Disk button in the app, and you cannot see the disk in Finder directly.
+But note that when using this tool, you can only open your disk through the Open Disk button in the app and cannot see the disk in Finder directly.
 There are certain limitations, but it does not affect the use.

 Of course, if this app does not work on your computer, you can try the way in step 11.

 11. Download the pro version on the website, Omi NTFS Disk Pro.
 This app comes from the same developer as step 10, but the method used is indeed different, so if step 10 fails, you can try the Pro version again at this step.
 But the installation steps are slightly more complicated.
 Here are the installation steps.
 Restart your This pro version has better compatibility and fewer limitations.
 If it still fails, there is no other good way.

 There can only be one NTFS app simultaneously.
 If you install one, you must uninstall the other one.
 And usually, the uninstaller will have residual driver files in the /Library/Filesystems/ directory.
 If you encounter an error saying that you need to uninstall other NTFS software, you can delete the files in this directory and reinstall them.